rampal-punia/ml-for-beginners/precision-recall-accuracy-f1score/accuracy_of_ml_model.md

-# What is accuracy of an ML Model
+# What is Accuracy of an ML Model

 ## Introduction